AcalaNetwork/hardhat-tutorials/liquidation/README.md

         await liquidation.liquidate(liquidation.address, liquidation.address, '2', '2').then(r => r.wait())
         await liquidation.setCollateralSupply(liquidation.address, '1').then(r => r.wait())
         await expect(liquidation.liquidate(liquidation.address, liquidation.address, '1', '1'))
-            .to.be.revertedWith("Liquidation: Collateral supply not satisfied");
+            .to.be.rejectedWith("Liquidation: Collateral supply not satisfied");
     });

     it('liquidate - should fail if paused', async () => {
         await liquidation.pause().then(r => r.wait())
         await expect(liquidation.liquidate(liquidation.address, liquidation.address, '0', '0'))
-            .to.be.revertedWith("Pausable: paused");
+            .to.be.rejectedWith("Pausable: paused");
         await liquidation.unpause().then(r => r.wait())

     })

     it('liquidate - should fail if not called by EVM', async () => {
         await expect(liquidation.connect(signers[1]).liquidate(liquidation.address, liquidation.address, '0', '0'))
-            .to.be.revertedWith("Liqudation: Only evm can call this function");
+            .to.be.rejectedWith("Liqudation: Only evm can call this function");
     })

     it('liquidate - Should transfer target amount to target', async () => {